MetaMask/core/packages/permission-controller/ARCHITECTURE.md

 We, the maintainers of the permission controller, impose this requirement for two reasons:

 1. We find it more intuitive to reason about caveats structured in this manner.
-2. It leaves the door open for establishing a caveat DSL, and subsequently standardized caveat merger functions in support of [incremental permission requests](#requestpermissionsincremental).
+2. It leaves the door open for establishing a caveat DSL, and subsequently standardized caveat value merger functions in support of [incremental permission requests](#requestpermissionsincremental).

 #### Caveat merging

 <!-- TODO: Remove the below "if no merger exists" qualifier when mergers are required. -->

-Consumers may supply a caveat merger function when specifying a caveat.
+Consumers may supply a caveat value merger function when specifying a caveat.
 This is required to support [incremental permission requests](#requestpermissionsincremental).
-Caveat values must be merged in the fashion of a right-biased union, and the merger must handle the possibility that the left-hand value is `undefined`.
+Caveat values must be merged in the fashion of a right-biased union.
 This operation is _like_ a union in set theory, except the right-hand operand overwrites the left-hand operand in case of collisions.